7 Remedies for Foot Calluses and Corns

-Make a thick paste using the baking soda and water.
-Apply it to your callus in a circular motion to promote exfoliation.
-Leave it on for 20 to 30 minutes, and remove with warm water.
+Make a thick paste with the baking soda and water.
+Apply it to your callus or corn in a circular motion to promote exfoliation.
+Leave on for 20 to 30 minutes and remove with warm water.
 Then use a pumice stone or file.
 Don’t forget to moisturize your feet.

 - 4 tablespoons of chamomile (60 ml)